Slovakia men's national handball team

 The Slovakia national handball team is the national handball team of Slovakia.
 It takes part in international team handball competitions.
 It was established in 1993 by the disintegration of the Czechoslovak team, of which it is the successor.

+The men's national team has appeared at four major events since the independence of the Slovakia, the 2008 European Championship in Norway, the 2009 World Championship in Croatia, where it took a historic 10th place, the 2011 World Championship in Sweden and the 2012 European Championship in Serbia.